 The Company's income tax expense (benefit) is composed of domestic and foreign income taxes depending on the relevant tax jurisdictions.
-Domestic income (loss) from continuing operations before income tax expense (benefit) and income tax expense (benefit) are generated or incurred in the U.S, where the parent company resides.
+Domestic income (loss) before income tax expense (benefit) is generated or incurred in the United States, where the parent company resides.